 - Provide “whole child” care: We have care teams consisting of your selected primary pediatrician, a nurse and a medical assistant.
 The doctor will provide continuity of care for all areas of your child’s health, including mental and physical well-being.
 The nurse and medical assistant will help the doctor coordinate and deliver that care to your child.
-This includes the services we provide in our office as well as coordinating services that may occur outside of our office – in the emergency room, hospital or with another doctor specializing in a specific care area.
+This includes the services we provide in our office as well as coordinating services that may occur outside of our office, in the emergency room, hospital or with another doctor specializing in a specific care area.

-- Communicate with all doctors and providers who take care of your child: Our referral specialist works closely with outside providers to arrange specialist appointments for you and stay in communication with the specialists before, during and after your child’s appointment to ensure your care team is aware of recommendations and care plans made by other doctors.
+- Communicate with all doctors and providers who take care of your child: Our referral specialists work closely with outside providers to arrange specialist appointments for you and stay in communication with the specialists before, during and after your child’s appointment to ensure your care team is aware of recommendations and care plans made by other doctors.
 We want to integrate these other care plans and treatments into your child’s primary care plan.
-Please notify your doctor, nurse or medical assistant if your child has received care somewhere other than Pell City Pediatrics since your last visit with us, including any ER visits or hospital stays.
+Please notify your doctor, nurse or medical assistant if your child has received care somewhere other than Pediatrics East since your last visit with us, including any ER visits or hospital stays.
 We can contact that provider and make sure we are aware of any pertinent information to help us deliver the best care to your child.
 You may also ask the outside doctor to send us a note about your child’s visit at the time of that visit.

 - Follow up on lab and imaging appointments and orders: Our lab specialists and nurses work diligently to follow up on any lab tests, imaging tests or other procedures ordered by our doctors.